BiliRoamingX/BiliRoamingX/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Create a bug report on the patcher.
+about: Create a bug report on the integrations.
 Do not submit suggestions for patches here.
 title: 'problem: some problem'
 labels: bug
+assignees: ''

 ---